 The FDA forced compliance regulation for the US UU And all the others represent a significant challenge for each partner in the pharmaceutical supply chain, from the manufacturer to the pharmacist.
 It is through the creation and subsequent use of serialization data that manufacturers have the ability to gain real-time, end-to-end visibility, traceability and control of orders and shipments as they move along the supply chain .

 November 2017, is the date manufacturers must serialize.
-However this date has been further extended to November 2018.
 This is required by the Drug Supply Chain Safety Act (DSCSA) that applies to the United States.

 Pharmaceutical companies that produce for export and manufacturers of pharmaceutical contracts must comply with DSCSA regulations in order to continue selling their products in the world's largest market for pharmaceutical products.

 Since June 30, 2017, an important change has been applied: the FDA will grant a transition period until 11/2018.
 In a draft directive issued by the FDA to manufacturers and other interested parties in the supply chain of prescription drugs, it is explained that the prosecution and sanction of non-compliance with the legal requirements, which should be effective as of The change date in November 2017 will be suspended for one year.
 The originally scheduled change date will be maintained, but the FDA will grant a transition period until 11/2018 during which no sanctions will be imposed.
 The stated reason for the change is that manufacturers will be given more time to implement the serialization requirements technically.
 Postponing the date also aims to avoid interruptions in the supply chain.

 Download the playbook to learn how to prepare for federal US serialization legislation.
 UU For the traceability of health care products:

 Statutory requirements for labeling and serialization in the pharmaceutical sector